 |

 Not Finding Your Question Answered?
-Below are other topics covered in my blog and at right is a list of officials, Between the two I probably have what you are looking for.
-After hunting around a bit, if you don't see your question answered send me an e-mail.
+(1) At left is a list offices/officials covered and (2) below are other topics covered in my blog.
+Between the two I probably have what you are looking for.
+But after checking both lists if you don't see your question answered send me an e-mail.
 I am pretty fast at sending a reply: usually the next day (unless I am traveling.)
-If I think your question is of interest to others, I will post the question & answer – with your name and any personal specifics changed. -- Robert Hickey USE OF NAMES & HONORIFICS Mr., Miss, Jr., III, & Names Married Women Deceased Persons People with Two Titles Post-Nominal Abbreviations and Initials Joint Forms of Address (How to address a couple?)
+If I think your question is of interest to others, I will post the question & answer – but I always change the names and specifics. -- Robert Hickey USE OF NAMES & HONORIFICS Mr., Miss, Jr., III, & Names Married Women Deceased Persons People with Two Titles Post-Nominal Abbreviations and Initials Sequence Post-Nominal Abbreviations: Sr., Jr., etc. Couples: Private Citizens / Joint Forms of Address Couples: U.S. Military / Joint Forms of Address Couples: U.S. Officials / Joint Forms of Address

 USE OF SPECIFIC OFFICIAL TITLES Former Officials Professionals and Academics